TL;DR

 Collection Ads

-Like carousel ads, collection ads are a selection of content the user can scroll through.
+Collection ads are a social media ad format, similar to carousels, specifically designed to showcase a collection of products from a catalog, allowing users to browse and purchase directly.
+Like carousel ads, collection ads feature a selection of content the user can scroll through.
 They also appear primarily on social media (most notably Facebook).
-Where carousel ads are designed to allow you to relay different levels of information to a user, collection ads are more focused on displaying products.
-Collection ads allow you to provide direct links to the specific products you're calling out, all within one ad space.
+Where carousel ads are designed to relay different levels of information to a user, collection ads are more focused on displaying products.

 Structuring collection ads isn't as simple as carousel ads.
 It's hard to know which products should come first and which depend on the user scrolling through them.
 Generally, it's safe to advertise your most popular products first and progressively move toward the more niche ones throughout the collection.
 Luckily, platforms like Facebook provide a modular algorithm for collection ads that allow for automated determination of the products' order in the ad.
 If you can't determine the order, just let an algorithm do it.